LoremIpsum28/ica-methods-synthesis/README.md

 The main analysis is contained in code/01_methods_descriptives.Rmd.
 This file reads the cleaned analysis dataset from data/processed/ica_methods.csv and reproduces the descriptive analyses, tables, figures, and supplementary output files.

-* Start with the files in /methods to understand the extraction framework and coding rules.
+* Start with the files in `/method` to understand the extraction framework and coding rules.

 * The second step would be to retrieve and code the articles (full list with citation in `/supplementary_materials/supplementary_tables`), for this use the codebook in /methods (instructions for the coding in the same folder as a .pdf).
       If you only want to use the code, skip this step

 * To run the analysis, knit or run code/01_methods_descriptives.Rmd.

 * The regenerated outputs are written to:

-  *outputs/tables/csv/ for machine-readable table outputs *outputs/tables/docx/ for the Word table compendium *outputs/figures/ for final figures
+*   outputs/tables/csv/ for machine-readable table outputs,
+*   outputs/tables/docx/ for the Word table compendium,
+*   outputs/figures/ for final figures